DataSQRL/datasqrl.github.io/docs/getting-started/intro/api.md

 ## Querying the API

-In the [Quickstart tutorial](../../quickstart#query) we retrieved the purchase history and spending analysis of the user with `id=10` by running the following query.
+In the [first chapter](../overview) we retrieved the purchase history and spending analysis of the user with `id=10` by running the following query.

 ```graphql
 {